Frequently Asked Questions-

 Osteopathic therapy can address a wide range of goals and conditions, including but not limited to:

-• Pain relief and mobility: Headaches, frozen shoulder, TMJ dysfunction, carpal tunnel, sprains, and strains.
+• Pain relief and mobility: Headaches, frozen shoulder, TMJ dysfunction, carpal tunnel, sprains and strains, Dupuytren’s contracture, balance, and improved range of motion.

-• Post-surgical care: Scar tissue management, postnatal recovery, and recovery from fractures.
+• Post-surgical care: Scar tissue management, postnatal recovery, and recovery from fractures and injuries.

-• Chronic conditions: Arthritis, scoliosis, degenerative disc disease, and multiple sclerosis.
+• Chronic conditions: Arthritis, osteoporosis, scoliosis, degenerative disc disease, and multiple sclerosis,

 • Wellness and lifestyle: Stress management, improved range of motion, lymphatic drainage, and posture improvement.